tock/tock/doc/reference/trd-appid.md

 }
 ```

-The `to_short_id` method returns an `Option` so that it has a clear
-default action if the Process Checker does not wish to assign it any
-meaningful identifier that might allow additional access.
-A return
-value of `None` semantically means that the process's Application
-Credentials or other state do not map to any known security group or
-set of privileges.
-A `Some` result means the credentials map to a known
-security group or set of privileges.

 Generally, the Process Checker that implements `AppCredentialsChecker`
 and `AppIdentification` also implements `Compress`.
 This allows it to
 share copies of public keys or other credentials that it uses to make